Factorizability of optimal quantum sequence discrimination under maximum-confidence measurements: Discussion

 \section{Discussion}

-We have considered quantum sequence discrimination under maximum-confidence measurements and shown that the optimal discrimination of a quantum sequence ensemble can always be factorized into that of each individual ensemble.
-In other words, the optimal quantum sequence discrimination under maximum-confidence measurements can be achieved just by performing a maximum-confidence discrimination independently at each step of the quantum sequence.
+We have considered quantum sequence discrimination under MCMs and shown that the optimal discrimination of a quantum sequence ensemble can always be factorized into that of each individual ensemble.
+In other words, the optimal quantum sequence discrimination under MCMs can be achieved just by performing a maximum-confidence discrimination independently at each step of the quantum sequence.
 We have also shown that the maximum confidence of identifying a quantum sequence is to achieve the maximum confidence of identifying each state in the quantum sequence.
-We have further established a necessary and sufficient condition for the optimal quantum state discrimination under maximum-confidence measurements.
+We have further established a necessary and sufficient condition for the optimal quantum state discrimination under MCMs.

 We note that our results include the known results on unambiguous discrimination of quantum sequences\cite{gupt20241,gupt20242}.
 In unambiguous discrimination of quantum states, the states are discriminated without error (i.e., unambiguously) by allowing an inconclusive measurement outcome\cite{ivan1987,diek1988,pere1988}.
 For a given quantum state ensemble, a state can be unambiguously discriminated if and only if the maximum confidence of identifying the state is equal to one\cite{crok2006}.
 Therefore, it follows from Theorem~\ref{thm:fmcr} that a quantum sequence from a quantum sequence ensemble can be unambiguously discriminated if and only if each state in the quantum sequence can be unambiguously discriminated.